JacksonElia/AFK_Apex_Bot/README.md

 ![image](https://user-images.githubusercontent.com/85963782/156895505-65d3171f-b8aa-4e27-b13c-f7fa1dd82245.png)

 # Known Bugs
-- Sometimes the bot does not un check fill teammates, leaving you in a game with other people.
+- Sometimes the bot does not uncheck fill teammates, leaving you in a game with other people.
 This will be fixed eventually.

 # Frameworks, Tools, and Libraries used
 - [Tkinter](https://docs.python.org/3/library/tkinter.html)